flipperdevices/flipperzero-firmware/documentation/AppManifests.md

 # Flipper Application Manifests (.fam)

 All components of Flipper Zero firmware — services, user applications, system settings — are developed independently.
-Each component has a build system manifest file, named `application.fam`, defining basic properties of a components and its relations to other parts of the system.
+Each component has a build system manifest file, named `application.fam`, defining basic properties of a component and its relations to other parts of the system.

 When building firmware, **`fbt`** collects all application manifests, processes their dependencies and builds only those components that are utilized in current build configuration.
 See [fbt docs](./fbt.md#firmware-application-set) for details on build configurations.